OpenACC/openacc-best-practices-guide/05-Data-Locality.markdown

 do not run long enough to overcome the cost of a kernel launch on some offloading devices, such as GPUs.
 It's important that the data transfer saved by employing this technique is large enough to overcome the high cost of a kernel launch on some devices.
-Making both the `parallel loop` and the second `parallel` region could be made asynchronous (discussed in a later chapter) to reduce the cost of the second kernel launch.
+Both the `parallel loop` and the second `parallel` region could be made asynchronous (discussed in a later chapter) to reduce the cost of the second kernel launch.